 Securing Hydrogen’s Role in a Decarbonized Future

-New Day Hydrogen is bringing hydrogen infrastructure to Colorado
+New Day Hydrogen is developing the hydrogen transportation market starting in Colorado

 To DRIVE towards zero-emission transportation,

-Colorado needs both battery and hydrogen electric vehicles.
+Colorado needs both battery and hydrogen Electric Vehicles (EVs).

 Protecting our climate and our economy demands a transition to renewable energy.
 For transportation, this means moving to emission-free electric buses, trucks, and cars -- all of which may be powered by either batteries or hydrogen.
 Achieving meaningful decarbonization of transportation will require using both approaches.